nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 Format: `padd /n NAME /p PHONE_NUMBER /e EMAIL [/a ADDRESS] [/t TAG]…​`

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**
-A participant can have any number of tags (including 0).
-A person MUST have a name, phone number and email address, but mailing address and tags are optional.
+A participant can have any number of positions (including 0).
+A person MUST have a name, phone number and email address, but mailing address and positions are optional.
 </div>

 Examples: